labourgne/portfolio/content/home/experience.md

   date_start = "2019-02-01"
   date_end = "2019-08-01"
   description = """
-  I joined the Altran Sud-Ouest "System Installation" department to optimize A350 part.
+  Optimisation of A350 part in "System Installation" department:
-  - Finding appropriate part according to its characteristics (weight, cost, size, number of parts)
+  - Selecting appropriate part to opimise according to its characteristics (weight, cost, size, number of parts)
   - Structural and material modifications to reduce weight and cost (HyperMesh)
   - Sizing of new structure (Nastran)
   - Automation tool creation for the extraction of calculation results (VBA)

-  Result: 50% weight reduction and 15% cost reduction of a part
+  Result: 50% weight reduction and 15% cost reduction for a part
   """

 [[experience]]
-  title = "Mechanical Engineer (internship)" company = "SII" company_url = "https://www.sii-group.com/"
+  title = "Assistant Engineer (internship)" company = "SII" company_url = "https://www.sii-group.com/"
   location = "Toulouse"
-  date_start = "2016-02-01"
+  date_start = "2016-06-01"
-  date_end = "2016-08-01"
+  date_end = "2016-07-01"
   description = """
-  I joined the Altran Sud-Ouest "System Installation" department to optimize A350 part.
-  - Finding appropriate part according to its characteristics (weight, cost, size, number of parts)
-  - Structural and material modifications to reduce weight and cost (HyperMesh)
-  - Sizing of new structure (Nastran)
-  - Automation tool creation for the extraction of calculation results (VBA)

-  Result: 50% weight reduction and 15% cost reduction of a part
+  Integration of "Analysis Incident" department which analyses flight recorders when an incident occurs:
+  - Creation of templates to display flight data according to incidents
   """

 +++